 Attracting new investment to western Victoria

 Minerals exploration and development are important to Victoria’s economy, bringing investment and jobs to regional areas and communities.
-Over the past decade, about 30 per cent of Victoria has been under minerals exploration licences.
+Currently around 47% per cent of Victoria is under exploration.

 New geoscientific research indicates there is potential for discoveries of copper, gold and other metals to be made in western Victoria.
 The region has a long history of continuous exploration for minerals.

 Through the Stavely Minerals Exploration Initiative, and the Stavely Ground Release tender, the department is encouraging minerals exploration and development in a way that is compatible with agriculture and supports the state’s economic, social and environmental objectives to benefit all Victorians.

 The department has undertaken a comprehensive work program, known as the Stavely Minerals Exploration Initiative.

 Activities undertaken as part of the initiative include:

 - Geoscience programs identifying areas with the most potential for mineral discoveries.

 - Consultation with regional community leaders about land uses and key environmental, water, cultural and other assets.

 - An assessment of existing legislation and land planning processes to confirm sensitive areas would be protected.